• Skip to primary navigation

 November 20, 2015 at 8:30 pm

 Hi there Becky!
-Yes, I make my own cashew butter and I usually just put 2 – 3 cups of organic raw cashews in my food processor and process until it turns into a nut butter.
-This will take about 5 – 7 minutes as it turns from nuts, to cashew flour and then nut butter.
+Yes, I make my own cashew butter and I usually just put 2 - 3 cups of organic raw cashews in my food processor and process until it turns into nut butter.
+This will take about 5 - 7 minutes as it turns from nuts to cashew flour and then nut butter.
 Just stop every minute or so to scrape the sides to help it along.

-And it is ~definitely~ better than store bought!
+And it is ~definitely~ better than store-bought!

 Thanks for your question and I hope you enjoy the recipe 🙂